Charlee Fraser: Career

-Modelling career
+Modelling

 Fraser was discovered by a photographer in Newcastle, New South Wales.
 She modeled in Sydney Fashion Week shows before making her début at Alexander Wang F/W 2016, where famous hairstylist Guido Palau gave her and other models distinctive haircuts; that season, she also walked the runway for Derek Lam, Rodarte, Brandon Maxwell, Prada, Marni, Dior, Lanvin, Balenciaga, Givenchy, Mulberry, Céline, Stella McCartney, Tom Ford, Prabal Gurung, Chanel, Alberta Ferretti, and Chloé among others.

 Fraser has been on the cover of Vogue Australia.
 She has appeared in Vogue, Vogue Italia, Vogue Mexico, Vogue Japan, Numéro, Russh, and Dazed among others.
 She co-stars in the Tom Ford "BOYS & GIRLS" cosmetics campaign.

-Acting career
+Acting

-Her first film role was in 2023’s sleeper hit romantic comedy Anyone but You filmed in her native Australia where she played the ex-girlfriend of Glen Powell’s character.
+Her first film role was in the sleeper hit romantic comedy Anyone but You (2023) filmed in her native Australia where she played the ex-girlfriend of Glen Powell’s character.

-In 2024, she appeared in the post-apocalyptic film Furiosa: A Mad Max Saga, the prequel to the 2015 film Mad Max: Fury Road, as the mother of the titular character; her performance in the film was hailed as a standout in the film.
-In September 2025, she was announced to have been cast in Hideo Kojima's upcoming title Physint, her first video game role.
+In 2024, she appeared in the post-apocalyptic film Furiosa: A Mad Max Saga, the prequel to the 2015 film Mad Max: Fury Road, as the mother of the titular character.
+Her performance in the film was hailed as a standout.
+In September 2025, Fraser was cast in Hideo Kojima's upcoming stealth game Physint.